With Treatment

 Call (866) 434-2077 for 24/7 help with treatment.

-Breakthrough Recovery Group Inc is a methadone clinic in Spokane, WA located in Spokane County at 11711 East Sprague Avenue, Suite D-4, 99206 zip code area that also includes suboxone treatment.
-Breakthrough Recovery Group Inc provides methadone/buprenorphine for pain management, naltrexone administration and suboxone prescription.
-In addition, Breakthrough Recovery Group Inc provides housing services, self-help groups and mentoring/peer support.
-Breakthrough Recovery Group Inc includes opioid treatment for adults and young adults.
-Breakthrough Recovery Group Inc also provides detox service that consists of: methamphetamines detoxification, opioid detox and benzodiazepines detoxification.
+Breakthrough Recovery Group Inc is a methadone clinic in Spokane, WA situated in Spokane County at 11711 East Sprague Avenue, Suite D-4, 99206 zip code area that also includes suboxone treatment.
+Breakthrough Recovery Group Inc provides buprenorphine maintenance, naltrexone administration and relapse prevention from naltrexone.
+In addition, Breakthrough Recovery Group Inc provides self-help groups, transportation assistance and mentoring/peer support.
+Breakthrough Recovery Group Inc includes opioid treatment for young adults and adults.
+Breakthrough Recovery Group Inc also provides detox treatment that includes: methamphetamines detoxification, opioid detox and benzodiazepines detoxification.

-Thrive Treatment Center is a methadone treatment center in Spokane, WA located at 300 North Argonne Road, Suite 201, 99212 zip code.
-Thrive Treatment Center provides buprenorphine detox, suboxone prescription and buprenorphine maintenance.
+Thrive Treatment Center is a methadone treatment center in Spokane, WA situated at 300 North Argonne Road, Suite 201, 99212 zip code.
+Thrive Treatment Center provides suboxone prescription, buprenorphine detox and relapse prevention from naltrexone.
 Thrive Treatment Center includes opioid treatment for children and adolescents.
-Thrive Treatment Center also provides detox treatment that includes: methamphetamines detoxification, benzodiazepines detoxification and cocaine detoxification.
+Thrive Treatment Center also provides detox service that consists of: alcohol detox, opioid detox and cocaine detoxification.

-Yfa Connections is a methadone treatment center in Spokane, WA situated at 22 South Thor Street, 99202 zip code area.
-Also, Yfa Connections provides mental health services, transportation assistance and social skills development.
+Yfa Connections is a methadone treatment center in Spokane, Washington situated at 22 South Thor Street, 99202 zip code.
+Also, Yfa Connections provides mentoring/peer support, housing services and social skills development.
 Yfa Connections includes opioid treatment for adults and young adults.

 Call (866) 434-2077 for 24/7 help with treatment.